FIX: 0x00000004 error code for good

 - Once the PC is set to factory default, check if the error is resolved.

-If the issue persists, you may try clean installing Windows.
+If the issue persists, you may try cleaning and installing Windows.
 Clean installing Windows will erase the installation drive.
 So, make sure to create a backup before performing a clean install.
-You can use a bootable USB flash drive to clean install Windows.

-You can fix the 0x00000004 – IRQ_NOT_LESS_OR_EQUA blue screen of death error in Windows by repairing the corrupt installation files.
+You can fix the 0x00000004 error code in Windows 10 by repairing the corrupt installation files.
 However, if that does not work, try other steps listed in the article above.